Updated 11/12/23

 -- The state machine code run by each thread above

-For example a gHost row may cite the use counts of both the export and import file systems that may reside on it.
-However a host (in this paarticular test environment) can not run as both a server and a client at the same time.
-But because both fields are present the host can operate as a server or a client at different times, as the testing progresses.
+For example, a gHost row may cite the use counts of both the export and import file systems that may reside on it.
+However, a host (in this particular test environment) cannot run as both a server and a client at the same time.
+Both fields are present, the host can operate as a server or a client at different times as the testing progresses.

 This technique is used throughout the test environment.
-Threads with different capabilities are started against components that may not initially be active in a given scenario.
-But the threads all run all the time, asking every few seconds "am I supposed to start operating as designed now?".
+Threads with different capabilities are started against components that may not initially be ready to run in a given scenario.
+But the threads all run all the time, asking every few seconds, "Am I supposed to start operating as designed now?".

 Powered by GoDaddy